TahaDataAlchemy/GenAI-agents/Text Analysis Pipeline/Readme.md

 🚀 ## Overview

-  Welcome to Conversational AI Text Processing Pipeline, a powerful and modular NLP application built using LangGraph.
+  Welcome to Conversational AI Text Processing Pipeline (CHAT SCRIBE), a powerful and modular NLP application built using LangGraph.
 This project provides an end-to-end solution for analyzing text input through three key stages:

   Text Classification – Categorizes input text into predefined categories such as News, Blog, Research, or Other.